This article was reviewed and updated on July 20, 2020.

 Members of the military, veterans and their spouses may have relationships with credit unions or financial institutions that serve the military such as Navy Federal Credit Union, USAA, Pentagon Federal Credit Union, Security Service Federal Credit Union, Service Credit Union and others.
 These financial institutions may offer business loans to their members.

-Keep in mind that traditional financial institutions often require strong qualifications including:
+Traditional financial institutions often require strong qualifications including:

 - 2+ years in business